AHonGa/GitFundamentals/README.txt

-Sharing remotely is fun and easy --- updated
+Sharing remotely is fun and easy --- updated123
 Hello, Git
 Updating README with new information
 Committing from an alternate location